How to Sew a Two Hole Button

-Optional: Remove the pin from the notes in step 4 if necessary.
+- Optional: Remove the pin from the notes in step 4 if applicable.
 If you want some extra strength and space between the button and fabric, you can wrap the thread around the thread pieces that are under the button but above the fabric.

 This means you will push the threaded needle through the second hole on the front of the button down but not through the fabric.
 Your needle will be in between the button and fabric.

-Wrap the thread two to three times and then push the threaded needle down the center through the fabric to the back of your piece.
+Wrap the thread three to five times and then push the threaded needle down the center through the fabric to the back of your piece.
 This is referred to as a "shank" for your button.

 You can also pull a little of the fabric through as well as an extra measure of security.